ButThouMust/kamaitachi-sfc-english/README.md

 # kamaitachi-sfc-english
 In case anyone happens upon this repo, I wanted to put at the top that *I do not have a translation patch yet*.
-This will just be a place where I'll do project updates.
+For the time being, this will just be a place where I'll do project updates, but I will also eventually put my source code and patches here.

 I had created a [translation patch](https://github.com/ButThouMust/otogirisou-english) for the Chunsoft sound novel Otogirisou.
 At some point during the creation of that patch, I tried digging around in Chunsoft's next game in the same style, and found enough things in common between their internal workings that I wanted to work on it, too.